-The role of hope in a child's capacity to flourish is well established.
-Hopeful thinking among children is positively associated with perceived competence and self-worth (Kwon, 2000) as well as lower rates of depression and anxiety (Ong, Edwards, & Bergeman, 2006).
+It is well-established that hope plays a role in a child's capacity to flourish.
+Hopeful thinking among children (and adults) is positively associated with perceived competence and self-worth (Kwon, 2000) as well as lower rates of depression and anxiety (Ong, Edwards, & Bergeman, 2006).
 Children with higher hope are more optimistic about the future, have stronger problem-solving skills, and develop more life goals.
 Hopeful children are less likely to have behavior problems or experience psychological distress.
 These children also report better interpersonal relationships and higher school achievement success in the areas of attendance, grades, graduation rates, and college going rates (Pedrotti, Edwards, & Lopez, 2008).
-Moreover, hope has been shown to serve as a resilience factor when facing stressful life events among children (Valle, Huebner, & Suldo, 2006).
+Moreover, hope has been shown to serve as a resilience factor when facing stressful life events among children

+(Valle, Huebner, & Suldo, 2006).
 Finally, hope was shown to be positively associated with emotional well-being in a six-year longitudinal study investigating hope and positive youth development (Ciarrochi, Parker, Kashdan, Heaven & Barkus, 2015).